Ecryptic-exe/Poopenguin/README.md

 ---

 Note from author: I code this just for fun.
+Originally used for Chunithm Team Rebellion (aka Byakuya Onlyfans) Discord server.
 Stay tuned for more features coming soon!